enova/landable/README.md

 1. Ensure all required pull requests have been merged.
 4. Ensure `rake landable` succeeds.
 2. Update `lib/landable/version.rb` according to [semantic versioning](http://semver.org/) rules.
 3. Rename the unreleased section of `CHANGELOG.md` to the release version number.
-Include a Github compare link.
+Include a Github compare link against the previous version.
 4. `commit -a -m "Release vX.Y.Z"`, and push to master.
 5. `rake release`